FlightGearRepublic/FG-1000/GUIDELINES.md

 #### Bugs

 Bugs are things that are not working as expected.
 Crashes can be caused by bugs as well.
-If you found any bug or something is not behaving as expected or as it should then you are welcome to report it.
+If you found any bug or something is not behaving as expected or as it should, please report it!

 #### Suggestions

-If there is something that although is working properly, but you'd like to be done in a different way, or if you have a suggestion on how to improve something, then you are to create an issue and submit your suggestion.
+If there is something that although is working properly, but you'd like to be done in a different way, or if you have a suggestion on how to improve something, then you are welcome to create an issue and submit your suggestion.

 #### Creating An Issue